corticalstack/corticalstack.github.io/aboutme.md

     </p>
     <p class="about-text">
         <span class="fa fa-graduation-cap about-icon"></span>
-            I havcompleted all modules of <strong>MSc Intelligent Systems</strong>, with distinction, at De Montfort University, Leicester, UK, in summer 2020.
-Currently working on thesis around COVID-19.
+            I have completed all modules of <strong>MSc Intelligent Systems</strong>, with distinction, at <strong>De Montfort
+            University, Leicester, UK</strong>, in summer 2020. <br><br>Currently working on thesis around AI-based literature analysis using the COVID-19 Open Research Dataset (CORD-19) of scholarly literature about COVID-19, SARS-CoV-2, and the Coronavirus group compiled by the Allen Institute for AI, Chan Zuckerberg Initiative (CZI), Georgetown University’s
+            Center for Security and Emerging Technology (CSET), Microsoft, and the National Library of Medicine (NLM).
+With AI analysis I look to answer such questions as "<i>What is known about adaptations (mutations) of the virus?</i>" and
+            "<i>What do we know about vaccines and therapeutics?</i>".
     </p>
     <p class="about-text">
         <span class="fa fa-code about-icon"></span>
             I am a software developer and a seasoned ethical hacker who loves to participate in various local & global hackathons.
 Also, I have been organizing and mentoring a few of them.
     </p>
     <p class="about-text">
         <span class="fa fa-book about-icon"></span>